Kobe Bryant: Early life

+When his father was traded from the Philadelphia 76ers to the then-San Diego Clippers, Bryant and the family moved to San Diego in 1979.
+His mother said he first showed an interest in basketball at the age of three.
+He would watch his father play basketball on TV and pretended to be a part of the game.
+He attended preschool at the Gillispie School in La Jolla where he played basketball on the playground.
+His father played his final season in the NBA with the Houston Rockets in the 1983 NBA season.

+Years in Italy

-Bryant started playing basketball at the age of three, and the Lakers were his favorite team when he was growing up.
-When Bryant was six, his father retired from the NBA and moved his family to Rieti in Italy to continue playing professional basketball.
-After two years, they moved first to Reggio Calabria, then to Pistoia and Reggio Emilia.
-Kobe became accustomed to his new lifestyle and learned to speak fluent Italian.
-He was especially fond of Reggio Emilia, which Kobe considered a loving place and where some of his best childhood memories were made.
-Kobe began to play basketball seriously while living in Reggio Emilia.
+When Bryant was six years old, his father retired from the NBA and moved his family to Rieti, Italy to continue his professional basketball career for the team AMG Sebastiani Rieti.
+After two years, they moved to Reggio Calabria, then to Pistoia and Reggio Emilia.
+He became accustomed to his new lifestyle and learned to speak fluent Italian.
+He was especially fond of Reggio Emilia, which he described as a loving place and the source of some of his fondest childhood memories.
+It was there that he began to take basketball seriously.
 His grandfather mailed him videos of NBA games for him to study.
-Another source of inspiration was animated European films about sports, from which Kobe learned more about basketball.
-From 1987 to 1989, his father played for Olimpia Basket Pistoia where he paired with former Detroit Pistons player Leon Douglas.
-Kobe worked at the games as a ball and mop boy and practiced shooting at halftime.
-Douglas said, "At every one of our games at halftime, it was the Kobe show.
+He also watched European films about sports, from which he learned more about basketball.

+From 1987 to 1989, Bryant's father played for Olimpia Basket Pistoia where he paired with former Detroit Pistons player Leon Douglas.
+Bryant worked at the games as a ball and mop boy and practiced shooting during halftime.
+Douglas recalled, "At every one of our games at halftime, it was the Kobe show.
 He'd get out there and get his shot up.
 We'd come out of the locker room at halftime and have to chase him off the court".

-Bryant also learned to play soccer, and his favorite soccer team was A.C.
-Milan.
-During summers, Bryant returned to the United States to play in a basketball summer league.
-When he was 13, Bryant and his family moved back to Philadelphia, where he enrolled in the eighth grade at Bala Cynwyd Middle School.
+During the summer, he returned to the United States to play in a basketball summer league.
+He also played soccer while living in Italy, and A.C.
+Milan was his favorite team.